Cheryl Holdridge (1944-2009)

 Cheryl was a replacement who came on board the second season, and was retained for the last year as well.
 She had a background in ballet dancing and acting, made the Red Team right away, but seldom gave a solo performance.

-Cheryl Lynn Phelps was born in New Orleans on June 20, 1944, and brought as an infant to Burbank, California, by her mother Julie, a former dancer.
+Cheryl Louise Phelps was born in New Orleans on June 20, 1944, and brought as an infant to Burbank, California, by her mother Julie, a former dancer.
 Mrs. Phelps

 raised Cheryl alone until she remarried to retired Brig.
 Gen. Herbert C.

 Holdridge in 1950.
 Holdridge was something of a political visionary, too utopian for practical politics, too flamboyant for academia.
 He often

 ran for President (unsuccessfully), and because of his military background, his pacifistic philosophy made news columns.

 In March 1953 Holdridge formally adopted Cheryl, an event reported in the Los Angeles Times, accompanied by a photo of the happy family.